 COLLECTING ROYALTIES FROM DIGITAL STREAMING PLATFORMS

 To collect royalties from the DSPs such as Spotify, Deezer, Apple Music, Tidal and others you must upload your songs through a digital music distributor company, the so called music aggregators.
-There are several on the market, and Magroove is one of them.
+There are several on the market, and Magroove is a leading one of them.